Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Results

 In contrast, in the PG phase, there are clear difference between $\gamma_{\bm{k}}$ with $\bm{k}$ near the $\Gamma$--M symmetry line, where the AFM nesting condition is not satisfied, and along the $\Gamma$--X symmetry line, where the AFM nesting condition is fulfilled.
 The $\gamma_{\bm{k}}$ curves of $t'=-0.2$ for $p=0.175$ and $p=0.2$ with $\bm{k}$ along the $\Gamma$--X symmetry line in Fig.~\ref{sgm0k}(d) are deviated upward below $T^*$ from the $T$--linear line as they enter the PG phase and are deviated downward below $T^*$ with $\bm{k}$ near the $\Gamma$--M symmetry line in Fig.~\ref{sgm0k}(c).
 The same trend can be seen for the $\gamma_{\bm{k}}$ curve of $t'=-0.3$ for $p=0.175$ in Figs.~\ref{sgm0k}(e) and (f).

 It has been argued that the transport scattering rate $1/\tau_{\rm tr}$ of electrons in the SM phase is near the Planckian time scale $\tau_{\rm P}=\hbar/k_{\rm B}T$, which is the shortest time scale of inelastic relaxation \cite{JZaanen2004}.
-If the upside-down pail like structure of ${\rm Im}\,\Sigma_{\bm{k}}(\omega)$ in Figs.~\ref{ImSGM}(c) and (f) is approximated by
+If the upside-down pail-like structure of ${\rm Im}\,\Sigma_{\bm{k}}(\omega)$ in Figs.~\ref{ImSGM}(c) and (f) is approximated by

 the real part of the self-energy with $|\omega| \ll T$ can be express with the similar derivation in Ref.~\onlinecite{CMVarma1989} as

 where $\Lambda\sim 1$ is a cutoff energy.
 Using Eq.~(\ref{zk}),

 is obtained.
 As mentioned above, $a_1$ is order of unity and thus $1/\tau_{\rm tr}$ is at the Planckian limit.
 However, when $1/\tau_{\rm tr}$ is written as $1/\tau_{\rm tr}=\alpha k_{\rm B}T/\hbar$, the coefficient $\alpha$ is $T$ dependent and reduced as $T$ decreases, because of the presence of the logarithmic term \cite{CMVarma2020}.